pimcore/pimcore/doc/03_Documents/01_Editables/40_WYSIWYG.md

 \Pimcore\Bundle\TinymceBundle\PimcoreTinymceBundle::class => ['all' => true],
 ```

-After this be sure, that PimcoreTinymceBundle is installed.
-You can check it with: `bin/console pimcore:bundle:list`
+After this, make sure PimcoreTinymceBundle is installed with `bin/console pimcore:bundle:list`.
 If it is not installed, you can install it with `bin/console pimcore:bundle:install PimcoreTinymceBundle`.

 ## Add a Custom Editor